sine-fdn/garble-lang/README.md

 ## Rough Edges

 Garble is still in a very early stage.
 The core language is usable, but the user experience leaves a lot to be desired.
-Some of the current pain points are:

-  - Lots of type casts necessary for unsigned and signed integers.
-Type coercion is currently very basic, it is often necessary to cast or to use typed literals (e.g. `1u32`).
-  - Panics not yet implemented for all cases, e.g. multiplication overflows simply return garbage data.
-  - Poor coverage of edge cases in the parser, some valid expressions cannot be parsed.
-  - Pattern exhaustiveness check, but no detailed exhaustiveness reporting.
-  - No first-class functions / lambdas / closures.
-  - Only basic error reporting.
-  - No structs.
+Some of the error messages can be cryptic and especially in the case of type errors the first error may produce quite a few unrelated subsequent errors.
+Additionally, Garble does not support type coercion for integers, so you have to manually specify the bit width of each number (`2u8` for the unsigned number 2 with 8 bits, `3i32` for the signed number 3 with 32 bits, etc.)